 During the last 25 years, we’ve certified over 110,000 professionals.
 To celebrate our 25th year in business, we’re selecting 25 grads to showcase this year.
-Meet our next featured grad, Sara Haley, an AFPA Certified Prenatal and Postnatal Fitness Specialist.
+Meet our next featured grad, Sara Haley, an AFPA Certified Prenatal and Postpartum Fitness Specialist.

 How did your interest and passion for this field begin?

 Prior to getting pregnant, I had a very general prenatal and postpartum certification.
 Looking back, compared to all the information I got when I took the AFPA Prenatal and Postpartum Fitness Specialist course, it was just the basics.
 Once I was pregnant and had an idea that pregnancy and postpartum could become a niche for me, I wanted something more—that’s when I went researching and found AFPA.
 I wanted to make sure I knew how to safely and effectively train during my own pregnancy as well as help other moms-to-be do the same—and not just WHAT to do but the WHY behind it.
 Once I became a mom and realized how much moms need other moms, I knew that I’d found my calling.

 Was there some kind of life-changing event that directed you to start on the health and wellness path?